Pop-Up Learning brings education to the hardest-to-reach children

 Home-based learning for last-mile learners affected by COVID-19

 In January 2021, we launched the Pop-up Learning Tanzania pilot with children in Tanzania host communities.
-We will learn how to support children and caregivers learning at home during COVID-19 school closures when face-to-face contact is not possible.
+We learned how to support children and caregivers learning at home during COVID-19 school closures when face-to-face contact was not possible.
+Findings from this project helped us to identify best practices for implementing future projects conducted during an emergency situation.
 We will also learn about the cost-efficiency of this model.

 Pop-Up Class Tanzania